nxtcoder19/go-learning/README.md

 A race condition in Golang occurs when two or more goroutines access the same shared resource (such as a variable) concurrently, and at least one of them modifies it, leading to unpredictable behavior.

+EX: When we are multiple people writing on same page with independent data without talking to each other.

 # sync.WaitGroup